 • Sell your house.
 If you don’t want to keep your house or just want to put the stress of it behind you, then selling your house remains a possibility.
 If you have equity, then we can look at us buying your house for CASH.
 If your mortgage is underwater, then don’t worry — we have an expert short sale negotiator on our team and can put this to work for you, all at no charge.

 We completely understand that the risk of losing your home can be an extremely stressful time.
 If you think you’re alone, you’re not.
-Homeowners all over Oahu are going through the same thing, just like you.
+Homeowners all over Hawaii are going through the same thing, just like you.
 However, it’s also important to face the reality of the situation.
 A foreclosure on your record can have a lasting effect on your financial life, so it’s important to move quickly and understand and compare all the options available to you.